 - High-Grade Hemp Seed

 Every American state now welcomes hemp farming.
 The suggestion that you can generate revenue of up to $100,000 per acre seems outlandish.
 However, an executive summary published in Connecticut suggested that total revenues were over $24,000 per acre, with about $5,000 of that figure constituting profit.
 Of course, this estimate was based on certain productivity levels, not to mention a specific level of CBD in the crop.

 Whether the growth of the CBD market helps or hinders profit margins remains to be seen.

 In the meantime, those aiming to grow industrial hemp should follow their state’s rules.
 It is essential to keep the THC content below 0.3%.
-We have sadly heard of many farmers losing entire harvests by going over the threshold marginally.
+Sadly, we have heard of many farmers losing entire harvests by going over the threshold marginally.
 It is heartbreaking and financially catastrophic to lose months of hard work.

 It is a more labor-intensive pursuit than growing traditional crops.
 Also, poor first-year yields, on average, make it hard to become profitable.
-You also need to invest in security because thieves steal hemp in the belief it is marijuana!
-If you believe you can overcome these obstacles, the time is potentially ripe for growing industrial hemp.
-Unless, of course, you live in Idaho.
+You also need to invest in security because thieves steal hemp believing it is marijuana!
+If you think you can overcome these obstacles, the time is potentially ripe for growing industrial hemp.